GianpieroCea/Tubify/README.md

 # Tubify

-At the moment just a set of sparse python scripts written in less than an our.
+At the moment just a set of sparse python scripts written in less than an hour.
 The idea was to write something where I enter the channelId of a YouTube channel that posted only songs and albums and I would get an automatically generated playlist on Spotify.

 I Succesfully implemented the YouTube searcher (I mean I just used Yotube Client for Python).
 I tried using [Spotipy](https://github.com/plamere/spotipy) to make the code to create